alcotronic/lighthouse-automation/README.md

 ## Frontend

-The frontend is baded on angular (https://angular.io).
+The frontend is based on angular (https://angular.io).
 At the moment I move parts of it to libs in the nx-workspace.

 ### Frontend Development server